Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 ## General comment on shell scripting and its value

 We will see more bash scripts throughout the book for moving data into and out of DuckDB databases but none of the code will be any more complicated than what we have covered here.
-The real power of shell scripting generally derives from the utilities that come as standard with Unix-type platforms and others available for installation.
+The real power of shell scripting generally derives from the utilities that come as standard with Unix-type platforms with others available for installation.
 We can use shell scripts to call these utilities and pipe their output into other tools.
 These _pipelines_ can be very powerful by allowing us to chain together various tools to achieve quite complex tasks.
 We have used _sed_ and _awk_ here but there are many other tools available.
 I frequently use _curl_ in shell scripts, for example, to automate file downloads.
 The _duckdb_ application itself can also be